Our Programmes

 Democratic Republic of the Congo

-For more than 20 years, the eastern part of the Democratic Republic of Congo has been under attack by armed gangs of all stripes, in particular the Interhamwes, a genocidal group from Rwanda that settled in the forests of South Kivu at the end of the 1994 genocide.
+For more than 20 years, the eastern part of the Democratic Republic of Congo has been under attack by armed gangs of all kinds, in particular the Interhamwe, a genocidal group from Rwanda that settled in the forests of South Kivu at the end of the 1994 genocide.
 Villages are looted and burned, men are massacred and women are raped and subjected to many forms of torture.
 This is known as rape as a weapon of war.

 Faits & Chiffres